-28. The Board recognises that it has responsibility for health, safety and welfare matters.
-It will authorise and approve the Health and Safety Policy document and support the effort of the Principal and Chief Executive, the Senior Management Team and all levels of management in achieving policy objectives.
+- 28. The Board recognises that it has responsibility for health, safety and welfare matters and will: - a.
+Authorise and approve the Health and Safety Policy document. - b.
+Support the effort of all levels of management in achieving policy objectives. - c.
+Allocate sufficient resources to allow the safety management system to operate effectively.